+- 1. Open the Admin interface.

-- 2. Select the site in which you want to work. - 3.
-In the button bar, click New. - 4.
-In the list of asset types, select New Template.
+- 2. In the button bar, click New.

+- 3. In the list of asset types, select New Template.

 For the New Template option to be displayed, the Template asset type must be enabled for your site and a start menu item must be created for it.